yangyutu/llm_book.github.io/_sources/docs/chapter_application_IR/information_retrieval_fundamentals_part1.md

 In the above example, dense retriever shows a clear advantage over sparse retriever.
 However, the observation from BEIR benchmark is that BM25 remains as a stronger baseline compared to dense retriever across diverse domains.
 The seemingly contradictory results can be understood from the following results
 * BM25 is usually performing poorly for short documents, where word count frequency are quite uniform across different words - in other words, two documents with different topics can have a similar count stats for the same query terms.
 * Dense retriever model tend to have weaker performance over long documents and in tail topic domains.
-	* Encoding a document into a fixed length vector will have more information loss for long documents due to context window limit (i.e., a model might truncate the part exceeding its max context length) or the model's own capacity.
+	* Encoding a document into a fixed length vector (e.g., 512) will have more information loss for long documents due to context window limit (i.e., a model might truncate the part exceeding its max context length) or the model's own capacity.
-	* Tail topic (e.g., topic involves uncommon technical jargons) have a much lower presence in the training corpus, causing inferior semantic understanding of the topic.
+	* Tail topic (e.g., topics involve uncommon technical jargons) have a much lower presence in the training corpus, causing inferior semantic understanding of the topic.

 Also see {ref}`ch:neural-network-and-deep-learning:ApplicationNLP_IRSearch_part2_retriever_comparison` for a more detailed discussion.
 ```